zendesk/salesforce_bulk/README.md

 ## Usage Examples

-An important note about the data in any of the examples: each hash in a data set must have the same set of keys.
-If you need to have logic to not include certain values simply specify a nil value for a key.
+An important note about the data in any of the examples below: each hash in a data set must have the same set of keys.
+If you need to have logic to not include certain values simply specify a nil value for a key rather than not including the key-value pair.

 ### Basic Overall Example